opnfv/parser/docs/parser_docs/intro/intro.rst

   after user installed OPNFV C release platform.

 * Tosca2Heat enhancements which includes a set of feature addons (such as substitution mapping) for OpenStack tosca-parser module which is integrated in the OPNFV C release platform.
+And the main details are listed below:

+  ** support substitution mapping semantic in tosca-parser:
+    - support parse and validation about substitution mapping definition;
+    - support import nested template;
+    - support deployment a node which is substituted by a template;
+    - support deployment a template alone which has substitution mapping definition.

+  ** afinity and anti-affinity support when deploy servers:
+    - tosca.policies.Placement.Colocate;
+    - tosca.policies.Placement.Antilocate;

+  ** add validation about input parameters;

+  ** add high availability and block volume in compute translation;

+  ** add ip output in compute translation;

+  ** add deployment a whole vRNC testcase with parser.

 * Additional testing support.